 A person with a ketogenic metabolism has more lean muscle mass than someone who does not have this type of metabolism.
 This makes them look leaner than people without it.
 People with this type of metabolism also have less body fat because they’re using their fat to burn calories instead of just storing them in their bodies, as most people do!

-The fat-protein efficient diet is a great way to lose weight, increase energy, and improve your health.
-The science behind it is pretty complicated, but we’ve simplified it here.
+The fat-protein keto diet can be an effective part of your journey to an efficient diet. is a great way to lose weight, increase energy, and improve your health.
+The science behind it is complicated, but we’ve simplified it here.

 What is a Fat-Protein-Efficient Diet?